Algoritmi99/DDPG/README.md

 ## Getting started
 Clone the repository and run main.py with argument "-h" to learn how to use it.

-## Test and Deploy
-Use the built-in continuous integration in GitLab.

 ## Documentation
 for and extensive documentation refer to "Report.pdf".